StarWarsFoundryVTT/StarWarsFFG/README.md

 Release `CHANGELOG` can be found [here](https://github.com/StarWarsFoundryVTT/StarWarsFFG/releases)

+- 31/12/2020 - Cstadther - Enhancement - Added Terrinoth and Crucible skill sets, verified Android skill set.
+These will only be available in new worlds.
 - 30/12/2020 - Cstadther - Enhancement 442 - Added v2 Character sheets with tabs broken out on the left.
 - 30/12/2020 - Cstadther - Fix 568 - Changed the way skills are rendered, but spliting skills into two columns and rendering those columns.
 - 28/12/2020 - Cstadther - Fix 569 - Fixed OggDude export with non-english characteristic names (now uses characteristic keys).
 Added compendium migrations, as new version (1.3) will change importid property from importid to ffgimportid to resolve issue with Core migration overwriting property.